lukegns/test-answer-luke/README.md

 ```bash
 npx cypress open
 ```
+-   use testing.luke.cy.js as the spec

 ## Credentials

-Credentials are stored in cypress.env.json
+credentials are stored in cypress.env.json

 ## Test Results